ylvao/mrchem/docs/mrchem_manual.rst

 When computing other properties than total energy, the important threshold is that for the orbitals, which translates approximately to the relative accuracy that you can expect for other properties.
-The following input should give six digits for the total energy and five digits for the dipole moment (always keep a factor of 10 between ``rel_prec`` and ``orbital_thrs`` to avoid numerical instabilities)
+The following input should give five digits for the dipole moment (always keep a factor of 10 between ``rel_prec`` and ``orbital_thrs`` to avoid numerical instabilities)

 .. code-block:: bash